SankarLal/SBNetWork/README.md

 SBNetWorking
 ================
-  This is simple Network call using NSURLSession for iOS, developed in Objective C. Includes Cache, callbacks using blocks as well and we can downlod the images using NSURLSessionDataTask.
+  This is simple Network call using NSURLSession for iOS, developed in Objective C. Includes Cache, callbacks using blocks as well as we can downlod the Images using NSURLSessionDataTask and downlaod the Images, Videos, Audios and PDF's using NSURLSessionDownloadTask.
+Downloads are keep on running in Background state, Supended state, Terminated state and Not Running state.

+  - [X] If an iOS app is terminated by the system and relaunched, the app can use the same identifier to create a new configuration object and session and retrieve the status of transfers that were in progress at the time of termination.
+This behavior applies only for normal termination of the app by the system.
+If the user terminates the app from the multitasking screen, the system cancels all of the session’s background transfers.
+In addition, the system does not automatically relaunch apps that were force quit by the user.
+The user must explicitly relaunch the app before transfers can begin again.

 ## Demo
 ## Installation